Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 A rule of thumb used by many flight crews in favourable weather conditions is to lower the landing gear and select flaps 15 at ~7 NM from the runway threshold.
 At this distance, the aircraft’s altitude is ~2500-2000 ft AGL, and then, prior to reaching 1500 ft AGL, select landing flaps (25, 30 and/or 40).
 This enables ample time to ensure that the aircraft is stabilised, and to complete the landing tasks and landing checklist.

-As an aid, flight crews typically will place a ring at the distance that the landing gear is to be lowered.
-This is displayed on the Navigation Display.
+As an aid, flight crews typically will place a ring, displayed on the Navigation Display, at the distance that the landing gear is to be lowered.
 The ring, created in the CDU, provides a visual reference as to when to lower the landing gear.
-A ring is also often added at the IAF.
+A ring is also often added at the IAF, or at 10 NM from the runway threshold.

 Delayed Flaps Approach